idrismi/Basic-Projects/README.md

-Simple number guessing game demonstrating my understanding of basic OOP.
+Projects that serve no purpose other than demonstrating my understanding of basic Python.